LaubPlusCo/Helix.Module.Sdk/README.md

 Add a file named Solution.props in the solution root folder for Solution wide properties such as publish paths.

+## Building / Extending / Contributing

+Ensure that you have nuget version 15.x or later added to your PATH env variable.
+Download [nuget.exe from here](https://www.nuget.org/downloads)

+To create a nuget with the build SDK:

+0. (optional) Increment the version number in Helix.Module.Build.Sdk.nuspec
+1. Run `nuget pack` from terminal.

 ### Publish Paths

+... more documentation to come...

 ### Support Sitecore Role Types